 And, a very rare holiday banner that made short appearances in seasons 2 and 3:

-You can check out my podcast, “The Jimmi & Dan Variety Cast” here, and you can email me at:
+You can check out my podcast, “The Jimmi & Dan Variety Cast” here.

 2. I almost became a professional photojournalist – I interviewed at The Brooks Institute in Santa Barbara to become a pro after graduating from Dartmouth.
 Instead, I went to work in education.